 IFRS 1, First-time Adoption of International Financial Reporting Standards, requires that we develop accounting policies based on standards and related interpretations effective at the reporting date of our first annual IFRS financial statements (i.e., December 31, 2019).
 IFRS 1 also requires that those policies be applied as of the date of transition to IFRS (which is January 1, 2018 pursuant to IFRS 1) and for all interim periods commencing on the date of transition and until the publication of our first annual IFRS financial statements.
 Our Unaudited Interim Financial Statements have been prepared in accordance with accounting policies developed for the periods presented in such financial statements.
-The accounting policies that will be used in the preparation of our first annual IFRS financial Statements were not known at the time we prepared our Unaudited Interim Financial Statements.
-As a result, the accounting policies to be used in the preparation of our first IFRS annual financial statements.
+The accounting policies that will be used in the preparation of our first annual IFRS financial statements were not known at the time we prepared our Unaudited Interim Financial Statements.
+As a result, the accounting policies used to prepare the Unaudited Interim Financial Statements are subject to change, and may differ from the accounting policies to be used in the preparation of our first IFRS annual financial statements.
 See "Risk Factors-Risks Related to Our Business-We recently began preparing our financial statements in accordance with IFRS and as a result, some of our financial data are not easily comparable from period to period" and "-If our estimates or judgments relating to our significant accounting policies prove to be incorrect or financial reporting standards or interpretations change, our results of operations could be adversely affected."